prathamamritkar/simple-blockchain/README.md

 # simple-blockchain
 Mini Task 1: Build &amp; Explain a Simple Blockchain

+---

 ### Blockchain Basics
 A blockchain is a **decentralized, distributed digital ledger** that records transactions in an immutable chain of cryptographically linked blocks.
 It operates without central authority, relying on consensus mechanisms to validate transactions.
 Each block contains a timestamp, transaction data, and a reference (hash) to the previous block, creating a tamper-evident structure.
-This design ensures transparency, security, and trustless verification across peer-to-peer networks[1][2].
+This design ensures transparency, security, and trustless verification across peer-to-peer networks.

 **Real-Life Use Cases**:
-- **Supply Chain Management**: Enables end-to-end tracking of goods (e.g., Walmart's food traceability system)[1].
+- **Supply Chain Management**: Enables end-to-end tracking of goods (e.g., Walmart's food traceability system).
-- **Digital Identity**: Provides secure, self-sovereign identities (e.g., Estonia’s e-Residency program)[1].
+- **Digital Identity**: Provides secure, self-sovereign identities (e.g., Estonia’s e-Residency program).

 ---